Numerical Evolution of axisymmetric vacuum spacetimes: a code based on the Galerkin method: The Galerkin-Collocation approach

-where for the sake of convenience we have introduced $x=\cos\theta$. $N_r$ and $N_x$ are the truncation orders of the radial and angular expansions, respectively; $a_{kj}(u)$, $k=0,1,..,N_r, j=0,1,..,N_x$ are the modal coefficients that depend on the retarded time $u$, and the Legendre polynomials $P_j(x)$ were selected as the angular basis functions due to the regularity of $\gamma/\sin^2\theta=\gamma/(1-x^2)$ at $x = \pm 1$.
-Concerning the radial expansion $\Psi^{(\gamma)}_k(r)$ is the basis function of order $k$ constructed using a suitable linear combination of the rational Chebyshev polynomials\cite{boyd} (see Appendix) in order to assure the fulfilment of the boundary condition at the origin, that is $\Psi^{(\gamma)}_k(r) \sim \mathcal{O}(r^2)$ near $r=0$ for all $k$.
-In addition the choice of $\Psi^{(\gamma)}_k(r)$ provides the correct asymptotic expression for $\gamma$ at future null infinity by expanding Eq. (\ref{eq8}) in inverse powers of the radial coordinate, or
+where the subscript $a$ indicates an approximation of the actual function $\bar{\gamma}$, and the angular coordinate was changed according to $x=\cos\theta$. $N_r$ and $N_x$ are the truncation orders of the radial and angular expansions, respectively; $a_{kj}(u)$ are the modes that depend on the retarded time $u$.
+The Legendre polynomials, $P_j(x)$, are the natural choice for the angular basis that are regular at $\theta=0,\pi$ or $x = \pm 1$.
+The radial basis functions, $\Psi^{(\gamma)}_k(r)$, are expressed by a suitable linear combination of the rational Chebyshev polynomials \cite{boyd} (see Appendix A) in order to satisfy the boundary conditions (\ref{eq6}) and (\ref{eq8}), yielding

-where the functions $K(u,x), c(u,x)$ are expressed in terms of the modal coefficients $a_{kj}(u)$ and the Legendre polynomials.
-It is important to emphasize that a global representation of the metric function $\gamma(u,r,x)$ as given by Eq. (\ref{eq8}), and the other metric functions (see below) allow us to access directly important quantities defined at future null infinity that determines the amount of mass and momentum radiated away by gravitational waves.

-Now, the next step is to provide appropriate decompositions for the metric functions $\beta$, $U$ and $V$.
-Before establishing these decompositions, we follow Ref. \cite{thesis} and introduce the function $S(u,r,x)$ related to $V$ by $V \equiv r + r^2 S$.
-As a consequence, the behavior of $S$ near the origin is the same of $U$ and therefore the radial basis for both decompositions will be the same.
-The Galerkin decompositions for the metric functions $\beta$, $U$ and $S$ are

-Notice that the angular basis functions are the Legendre polynomials, and each radial basis functions (cf. Appendix) must satisfy the boundary conditions given by Eqs. (\ref{eq6}) and (\ref{eq7}) and must provide the correct asymptotic forms for the metric.
-The truncation orders for each Galerkin decomposition are indicated by $(N^\beta_r,N^\beta_x)$, $(N^U_r,N^U_x)$ and $(N^S_r,N^S_x)$.
-The corresponding asymptotic expressions for the above metric functions are

-where it can be shown that the $S_0=-\partial (L\sqrt{1-x^2})/\partial x$, $S_{-1}$ is related to the functions $H,K,L$\cite{issacson}, and $M(u,x)$ is known as the Bondi mass aspect\cite{bondi1}.
-As we are going to see these asymptotic expressions will be of fundamental importance for the evaluation of the Bondi mass and the news function.
-In the standard Bondi coordinates $K=L=H=0$\cite{bondi1}.

-The next step towards the construction of our algorithm to solve numerically the Bondi equations is to substitute the decompositions of the metric functions into the field equations.
-We begin by inserting Eqs. (\ref{eq8}) and (\ref{eq10}) into the hypersurface Eq. (\ref{eq2}) yielding the following residual equation \begin{widetext}
+valid for all $k=0,..,N_r$.
+The asymptotic expression of $\gamma$ given by Eq. (\ref{eq8}) is recovered by the Galerkin expansion (\ref{eq12}) in which the functions $K(u,x)$ and $c(u,x)$ are expressed in terms of the modes $a_{kj}$ and the Legendre polynomials.